micmro/Stylify-Me/README.md

 		.....
 	}
 ```
-4. start the nodeJs app with *node app.js*
+4. Start the nodeJs app with *node app.js*
-5. query *http://localhost:5000/query?url=http%3A%2F%2Fgoogle.com* (assuming you run your app on port 5000) and you should be able to see a JSON response
+5. Query *http://localhost:5000/query?url=http%3A%2F%2Fgoogle.com* (assuming you run your app on port 5000) and you should be able to see a JSON response

 ### Frontend